Frequently Asked Questions

 Provenance, from the French provenir, "to come from", refers to the chronology of the ownership or location of a historical object.
 The term was originally used for works of art but is now used in a wide range of fields, including science and computing.
 Typical uses may cover any artifact found in archaeology, any object in paleontology, certain documents (such as manuscripts), or copies of printed books.
 In most fields, the primary purpose of provenance is to confirm or gather evidence as to the time, place, and—when appropriate—the person responsible for the creation, production, or discovery of the object.
 This will typically be accomplished by tracing the whole history of the object up to the present.
 Comparative techniques, expert opinions, and the results of scientific tests may also be used to these ends, but establishing provenance is essentially a matter of documentation.

 Metal Fusion™ is a term I've assigned to my metal art that is created from my photography printed on metal.
 I helped pioneer this process years ago and created a library of artworks including figurative and motorcycle related imagery.
-Each Metal Fusion™ piece is unique in that the metal is hand-ground before the print process, then after printing each piece is uniquely embellished by me to create true one-of-a-kind artworks.
+Each Metal Fusion™ piece is unique in that the metal is hand-ground before the printed process, then each piece is uniquely embellished by me to create true one-of-a-kind artworks.

 Giclée (pronounced “zhee-klay”) – The French word “Giclée” is a feminine noun that means to spray, and in regards to inkjet technology applies to ink sprayed onto the canvas’ surface.